Spatiotemporal Graph Learning with Direct Volumetric Information Passing and Feature Enhancement: Related Works

-Recent works in Graph Neural Networks (GNNs) ~\citep{liu2020towards} and geometric learning ~\citep{bronstein2017geometric} are abundant and attempt to utilize customized substructures to generalize message passing to more complex domains.
-For example, graph kernel methods ~\citep{anandkumar2020neural, li2020multipole} try to learn the implicit or explicit embedding in Reproducing Kernel Hilbert Spaces (RKHS) for identifying differential equations. ~\citep{belbute2020combining} considers solving the problem of predicting fluid flow using GNNs.
-Meanwhile, Message Passing Neural Networks (MPNNs) ~\citep{gilmer2017neural,gilmer2020message} are utilized to tackle these issues, which learn latent representations on graphs via message passing mechanism.
-Especially, MeshGraphNets ~\citep{pfaff2021Learning} and MP-PDE ~\citep{brandstetter2022message} are two representative examples.
-While powerful and expressive, we still find that there are some problems with these methods: the expression ability is still not strong enough, the prediction error is still somewhat high, and they still rely on a large amount of data.
+Abundant works about Graph Neural Networks (GNNs) \cite{liu2020towards,gao2021phygeonet,gao2022physics,horie2024graph} and geometric learning \cite{bronstein2017geometric,hajij2020cell,hajij2022topological,horie2024graph} attempt to utilize customized substructures to generalize message passing to more complex domains.
+For example, graph kernel methods \cite{anandkumar2020neural,li2020multipole} try to learn the implicit or explicit embedding in Reproducing Kernel Hilbert Spaces (RKHS) for identifying differential equations. \cite{belbute2020combining} considers solving the problem of predicting fluid flow using GNNs. \cite{lienen2022learning} introduces the interpolation strategy and the finite element method into GNNs. \cite{fortunato2022multiscale} constructs the multi-scale message-passing dependency. \cite{bodnar2021weisfeiler} perform message passing on simplicial complexes (SCs).
+Most notably, MPNNs \cite{gilmer2017neural,gilmer2020message,janny2023eagle,perera2024multiscale} are utilized to tackle these issues, which learn latent representations on graphs via message passing mechanism.
+Especially, MeshGraphNets \cite{pfaff2021Learning} and MP-PDE solver \cite{brandstetter2022message} are two representative examples.
+While powerful and expressive, we still find that there are some problems with these methods: \textbf{\textit{(1) their expression ability is still not strong enough, (2) their prediction error is still somewhat high, and (3) they still rely on a large amount of data}}.
 Hence, we designed our model to address these three problems.